gregersson/swift-snapshot-testing-vision/README.md

 ```
 ### Features
-Support for snapshotting the following formats:
+Support for snapshotting the following formats on the iOS platform:
 - CGImage
 - UIImage
 - UIView